NXLog Manager configuration

 Select whether you would like the agents or the agent manager to initiate the connection.
 This can be useful when special firewall and zone rules apply.
 Make sure that the agent manager certificate is properly set.
 Click Save & Restart to apply settings.

-The Don’t encrypt agent manager’s private key checkbox disables use of the encryption key if activated.
-For more information, see the NXLog Manager configuration section.
+the encryption key if activated.
+For more information, see the

-Connecting agents
+Connecting Agents

 To ensure that the NXLog agents can only be controlled by the NXLog Manager, NXLog agents are controlled over a secure trusted SSL and each NXLog agent needs its own private key and certificate.

-Automated deployment
+Automated Deployment

 The requirement of a private key and certificate pair for each NXLog agent would prevent automated installation.
-Fortunately it is possible to install the NXLog agents with only the CA certificate and an initial configuration containing only the details on how to establish the control connection with the NXLog Manager.
+Fortunately, it is possible to install the NXLog agents with only the CA certificate and an initial configuration containing only the details on how to establish the control connection with the NXLog Manager.

 The installation steps for automated agent deployment consist of the following: